Background pattern

 • The usual dose is 60 mg per day.

-• Your doctor will adjust the dose according to your needs and will also decide how long you should take the medication.
+• Your doctor will adjust the dose according to your needs and decide how long you should take the medication.

 Children:

-Treatment of symptoms of gastroesophageal reflux disease (GERD), such asheartburn and acid regurgitation
+Treatment of symptoms of GERD, such as heartburn and acid regurgitation

-• Children over one year of age who weigh more than 10 kg may take ARAPRIDE.
-The dose for children is based on body weight, and your doctor will decide the correct dose.
+• Children over 1 year of age who weigh more than 10 kg can take ARAPRIDE.
+The dose for children is based on body weight, and the doctor will decide the correct dose.

-• Children over 4 years old may take Arapride.
-The dose for children is based on body weight, and your doctor will decide the correct dose.
+• Children over 4 years of age can take Arapride.
+The dose for children is based on body weight, and the doctor will decide the correct dose.

 • It is recommended to take the capsules in the morning.